D'ye ken John Peel (song): Alternative versions

-Coward's version of the last line was used for Matt Cartmill's book, A View to a Death in the Morning: Hunting and Nature Through History.
+Coward's version of the last line was used for Matt Cartmill's book, A View to a Death in the Morning: Hunting and Nature Through History as well as Anthony Powell's novel From a View to a Death.
 The alternative version was used as a title to the short story From a View to A Kill, found in the Ian Fleming collection of short stories, For Your Eyes Only.
 This was in turn shortened to A View to a Kill, when applied to the fourteenth James Bond movie.

 This verse was not in Coward's version: